VoicelessEcho/Codingame/WonderWoman/rules.md

 #	The Goal
-  Reach a height of 3 levels before your opponent.
+  Score more points than your opponent.
 # 	Rules

 The game is played on a square grid of a given size.
 Both players start with one unit placed randomly on the grid.

 Both players take it in turns to perform an action with their unit.
-To win the game, players must get their unit to climb up cells and reach a height of 3 levels.
+To score points, players must get a unit to climb up cells and reach a height of 3 levels.

 # The grid
 * Cells can be floors or holes.
 A floor is represented by an integer, a hole is represented by a dot (.).
 Holes are considered as outside the playable area.